Key concepts & syntax

 Hz, whereas the EMG has a sample rate of 125 Hz, for example.
 The

-do not have any stratifying
+first variables, e.g. NR and NS do not have any stratifying

-in columns 3 and 4) as these are general properties of
+factors (. in columns 3 and 4) as these are general properties of

 the entire EDF, and so only occur once.

 This format is primarily used for debugging or in some other very focused cases.
-Although it is relatively easy to parse, in general you'll want to use Luna's text-tables or lout databases, described next.
+Although it is relatively easy to parse, in general you'll want to use Luna's text-tables or output databases, described next.

 Text-tables